nest-cloud/nestcloud/packages/rbac/README.md

 The Rbac configuration has three kinds: Account, Role, RoleBinding and use '---' split these.

-Please set this configurations into consul kv named service-rbac.
+Please set the rbac configuration into consul kv named service-rbac.

 ```yaml
 kind: Account